Grandparents’ Custody Rights in North Carolina

 Call today or use our online contact form to schedule a consultation about grandparents’ rights in North Carolina.
 Our office is located in the historic Wyatt House in downtown Raleigh.
 We serve clients throughout Wake County.

-Grandparents of children in North Carolina generally do not have the legal right to visitation with their grandchildren without the parents’ approval.
+No, grandparents of children in North Carolina generally do not have the legal right to visitation without the parents’ approval.
 North Carolina has consistently placed the desires of the nuclear family – parents and their children – above grandparents’ requests for visitation.

 Grandparents may file a motion to intervene in a child custody dispute and petition the court to allow them access to their grandchildren.
 To be successful, the petitioning grandparent must provide the court with compelling evidence that a visitation schedule is in the best interest of the children.